Last Updated: July 9, 2020 (minor updates)

 - Are there any opportunities for Y testing financial assistance?

-If YOU are the tester supervising your OWN FTDNA account, COPY AND PASTE THE FOLLOWING TEXT INTO THE JOIN WINDOW when you click JOIN:The Corca Laidhe Y DNA Regional Project is hereby granted permission to utilize my ANONYMIZED Y results, paternal line family history and paternal line origins in published research on Internet websites, published papers, and talks and conferences that are not affiliated with FTDNA.
+After reading this page through and finishing your account setup, COPY AND PASTE THE FOLLOWING TEXT INTO THE JOIN WINDOW when you click JOIN:The Corca Laidhe Y DNA Regional Project is hereby granted permission to utilize my ANONYMIZED Y results, paternal line family history and paternal line origins in published research on Internet websites, published papers, and talks and conferences that are not affiliated with FTDNA.
+If I am not the tester I am authorized by the tester to contribute his data to this study.
+37 or more STR markers have been tested.
+I have read the project FAQ, and have completed account setup prerequisites.

 The project's Y results are accessible under Y DNA Results of the left sidebar.
 Your data is tagged with a kit number, anonymizing your results.
 Your name and email are not published.
-This is the typical display of Y results in most FTDNA projects so this project is NOT different in that regard.
+This is the Y results typical of *most* FTDNA projects so this project is NOT different in that regard.

 What IS different is that this project REQUIRES that you share your results so they are publicly viewable.